 Your veterinarian may recommend drug treatment.
 The usual plan is to treat with anti-inflammatory drugs and pain medications.

 There is also more than one natural treatment for hip dysplasia in dogs.
-Physiotherapy such as swimming which carefully moves and exercises the joint passively can help maintain the integrity of the muscle and decrease stiffness in the joint.
+Physiotherapy such as swimming which carefully moves and exercises the joint passively can help maintain the integrity of the muscle and decrease stiffness in the ball-and-socket joint.
 Weight control is critical to ensuring your dog’s joints are not overburdened with excess weight.